RMannan6/AI-Law-Minicourse-HW/README.md

 # Step 4

 # Here, the code uses a machine learning algorithm to output a topic model.
+Check to see how many words are in our data frame.
+Then, defining models to apply machine learning algorithms to.
+Test out each type of model.
+Apply LDA model.
+The features outputted from using LDA are not what we are looking for.
+Apply LSA model.
+This is more like what we want.

 # Step 5

 # This step arranges the data for visualization.

+# Overall Experience
+# I do not know a lot about coding, so the code looks confusing to me.
+It is easier to go over the code step by step in class then going over it myself.